jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 w_Aw_C > 0 \label{Eq84}
 $$

-In step 2 above we normalized the RQS to have $w_A>0$, so this implies
+In step 2 above we normalized the RQC to have $w_A>0$, so this implies
 $w_C>0$ thereafter.
 If

 $$